TJGTO/Protfolio/README.md

 Protfolio application :

-Frontend Build byt React Js
+Frontend Build by React Js

 Material Ui and styled components is used to design the frontend